ortus-docs/commandbox-docs/embedded-server/multi-site-support/bindings.md

 ```
 {% endcode %}

-Even though each site can use a different IP/port, a very common setup is to have a single port 80/443 binding at the server level shared by all sites, and then simply specify a hostname for each site.
-If you only need to specify a host name site a site, but don't need to declare a new binding (because you're inheriting a binding from the global level) then you can use the new `hostAlias` key at the site level which can be a list or array of hostnames to be layered on top of the global bindings for this site. &#x20;
+Even though each site can use a different IP/port, a very common setup is to have a single port `80`/`443` binding at the server level shared by all sites, and then simply specify a hostname for each site.
+If you only need to specify a host name for a site, but don't need to declare a new binding (because you're inheriting a binding from the global level) then you can use the new `hostAlias` key at the site level which can be a list or array of hostnames to be layered on top of the global bindings for this site:

 {% code title=".site.json" %}
 ```json